google/oauth2l/sgauth/README.md

 Concept
 -------
-Google Authenticator is a future-proof client library that supports __Sharded Google__ and aims to simplify the developer experience with Google API authentication.
+Google Authenticator is a future-proof client library that aims to simplify the developer experience with Google API authentication.